edigargayatri/CATALOG/README.md

 Running the Test Cases
 To run the test cases provided in the testcases folder, ensure you have created a JSON file for each test case following the required format.

+04.
-04. Create a folder named testcases in your project directory.
+ Create a folder named testcases in your project directory.
 Add your test case JSON files (e.g., testcase1.json, testcase2.json) into the testcases folder.

+05
-Example Command to Run the Code
+Run the Project CATALOG

-05. You can run your main class using the following command in your terminal or directly from your IDE:

-bash

-java -cp "out/production/CATALOG;path/to/json-20210307.jar" Main Replace path/to/json-20210307.jar with the actual path to the JAR file in your system.

 Conclusion

 Follow these steps to set up your project environment, and you should be able to successfully run the implementation of Shamir's Secret Sharing algorithm.